levertco/Quotes/README.md

 As a user, I would like to an email alert when a new post is made by joining a subscription.
 As a user, I would like to see random quotes on the site As a writer, I would like to sign in to the blog.
+As a writer, I would also like to create a blog from the application.